Our InterSpiritual Mentoring Model

 InterSpiritual Mentors embrace the marvelous diversity of the world’s spiritual traditions and their contemplative practices.
 They help mentees to create, deepen and expand their own personal contemplative practices and spiritual paths by utilizing our distinctive non-sectarian process based on InterSpiritual Meditation and the InterSpiritual Mandala.
-Our mentors guide those seeking answers and practices by exploring and integrating wisdom from a broad variety of profound spiritual and secular sources.
+Our mentoring model guides those seeking answers and practices by exploring and integrating wisdom from a broad variety of profound spiritual and secular sources.
 This unique, open sourced process celebrates the diversity of each person’s beliefs, styles, questions, ethnicity, race, age and gender.
 It creates a sense of unity and companionship amidst our diversity.
 Mentoring guidelines are supported by these documents:

 (1) Mentoring Guidelines